 Visual Art

-Activism has long been expressed through murals, zines, and performance art.
+Activists have expressed their support and frustrations through murals, zines, and performance art.
 Visual media plays a central role in shaping public memory and signaling solidarity.

 - Protest posters from ACT UP, the Black Panther Party, and Women’s March movements remain iconic symbols of collective action.